gihanb/takehome-assesment/README.md

 <h3>Intro</h3>

-The motivation behind to implement this solution is to create a simple way to deploy the application for development team.
+The motivation behind implementing this solution is to create a simple way to deploy the application for the development team.

-With above note, this repository facilitate you to deploy the testable application without having much of a hassle with technologies.
-Hence this solution used most known softwares to deploy this two components with ease.
+With the above note, this repository facilitates you to deploy the testable application without having much of a hassle with technologies.
+Hence this solution used most known softwares to deploy these two components with ease.
 All you need to have is docker, psql (client is enough) and curl.
-Mostly these tools may already available in your machine.
+Mostly these tools may already be available in your machine.

-Solution implemented using docker compose and bash scripts. compose consists with two services called api and db.
+Solution implemented using docker compose and bash scripts. compose consists of two services called api and db.

 <h3> Prerequisites </h3>